 The city of Austin feels 3/4 Californian and 1/4 Texan.
-I saw someone walking down the street wearing a cowboy hat, a pearl-snap western shirt and gun holster, passing a techie on his skateboard in Birkenstocks, sporting a nose ring and tattoos.
+I saw someone walking down the street wearing a cowboy hat, a pearl-snap western shirt and gun holster who passed a techie on his skateboard in Birkenstocks who flaunted a nose ring and tattoos.
 It’s where people drive 2-ton trucks even though their heaviest piece of equipment is a laptop.

 I love that it’s liberal and artistic in an otherwise conservative state, that it claims more live music than anywhere else in the country.
 And yet, despite its beer-swilling tree-hugger edge, its drive and rapid tech growth have people stating the crane (a construction crane, that is) is the new state bird.